CGNS/HDF5 - An HPC implementation#

 , i.e., integer array, a type already recognized in C, for which a separate type definition would be artificial.

 The Label generally indicates the role of the data at and below the node in the context of CFD.
-Nodes which are entry points to data for a particular zone, for example, have the Label "Zone_t"
+Nodes that are entry points to data for a particular zone, for example, have the Label "Zone_t"

 .